IObundle/iob-soc/README.md

 ```

-Also make sure the environmental variables for the tool paths, license servers
+In each remote server, the environmental variables for the tool paths and
-(ports or files) are defined in each remote server, for example:
+license servers must be defined, for example:

 ```
 export ALTERAPATH=/path/to/intel/fpga/tools